fabriziopandini/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 - Conditions like `ScalingUp`, `ScalingDown`, `Remediating` are intended to provide visibility on the corresponding lifecycle operation. e.g. If the scaling down operation is being blocked by a machine having issues while deleting, this should surface with a reason/message in the `ScalingDown` condition.
-- MachineSet conditions are intentionally mostly consistent with MachineDeployment conditions to help users troubleshooting .
+- MachineSet conditions are intentionally mostly consistent with MachineDeployment conditions to help users troubleshooting.
 - MachineSet is considered as a sort of implementation detail of MachineDeployments, so it doesn't have its own concept of availability.
   Similarly, this proposal is dropping the notion of MachineSet readiness because it is preferred to let users focus on Machines readiness.
 - When implementing this proposal `UpToDate` condition will be `false` for older MachineSet, `true` for the current MachineSet;